caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 envelope format:

 - Activity Name: nominates the semantics for the Data property
-- Id: correlation identifier (see EIP) returned in the resource representation, opaque to service
+- Id: correlation identifier (see EIP) returned in the Resource Representation, opaque to service
 - Data: a JSON object representing the Command Message
 - Abriged Example: